 Got a juicy scoop on a celeb but you don’t want to reveal who it is?
 Drop some hints here without giving away the whole picture!User(s) active in this forum : 1

 |* “broken record” is the internet name of the last user|

-The several visitors we see in the forum are the truth seekers like myself who cannot go any further than this page.
-Whenever we try to follow any of it links we face a disappointing notice saying:
+The several visitors we see in the forum are truth seekers like myself who cannot go any further than this page.
+Whenever we try to follow any of its links we face a disappointing notice:

 “Wayback Machine doesn’t have that page archived.
 It doesn’t seem to be available on the live web, either.
 Want to search for all archived pages under …. link?”

 I was willing to search as they suggested it but it brought me nowhere again.
 So the catched copy of the main page is all we have.
 Let’s see what it is about.